Vector bundles on Fano threefolds of genus 7 and Brill-Noether loci: Rational cubics on Fano threefolds of genus

 Now, we would like to construct an inverse map $\vartheta : W^3_{1,9} \to \sH^0_3(X)$ of $\varphi$.
 We consider a line bundle $\cL$ in $W^3_{1,9}$, and the natural evaluation map of sections of $\cL$:

 Applying the functor $\ph$ to this map and taking cohomology, we get a map:

 We would like to show that the cokernel of this map is the structure sheaf of a rational curve of degree $3$ on $X$.
 This will define an inverse map $\vartheta$ to $\varphi$.
-In order to do so, we recall the natural isomorphism:
+So let $Z=\{y_1,y_2,y_3\}$ be three, non necessarily distinct points of $\Gamma$.
+We have an exact sequence: